CU-ESIIL/BioViewPoint/docs/resources/data_processing.md

 Advantages of using cloud-optimized data formats and processing data without downloading.
 Instructions for such processes.

 ## Data Storage

-Information on storing processed data, with guidelines for choosing between the repository and CyVerse Data Store.
+(Information on storing processed data, with guidelines for choosing between the repository and CyVerse Data Store) Satellite data:
+Species observation data:

 ## Best Practices